2024 Contest for

 Works featured in EOAGH, Rattle Poets Respond, & TYPO, and elsewhere.

-Research Essay Contest Details
+Research Essay Contest Results

 Literature Across Horizons will be hosting an scientific research essay contest.
 Open to all blind or low vision students ages 14-18.